The Reader - Week 3

 T-shirt and a cap.

 The first year our team was together was pretty dismal.
 I think we only won one game—besting The Woodsmen.
 The second year we managed to pick up a coupe of ringers, good players who had just moved in and hadn’t been “scouted.”
 Fuller was a husky slugger with thick glasses.
 Barry was a ne’er-do-well who had missed too many practices with his old team, The Stans.
-He was a good player though, a natural center fielder who would also cover most of right field when I was playing there.
+He was a good player though, and a natural center fielder who could also cover most of right field when I was playing there.
 I would guard the line.
 My other position was second base.
 Both positions were saved for guys with weak arms.

 Our championship dream was over, I walked home alone, fighting my emotions.
 When I got to my room, I fell on my bed and sobbed for hours.

 The next week we played The Macs and got whupped.
-The Shingle Creek Yankees had beaten them and The Stans so they were the new champions.
+The Shingle Creek Yankees had beaten them and also beat The Stans so they were the new champions.
 In a few years, the best players from The Macs and The Stans would be playing baseball together in high school, while the black kids from The Shingle Creek Yankees played football and basketball.
 All of that is many years ago, of course; nobody talks about those days anymore.